acuminous/filby/README.md

 └─────────────────┘
 </pre>

-It can therefore be extended by other systems.
-For example, the client in the above diagram could be another backend system, caching proxy, a web application, a websocket application, a CI / CD pipeline responsible for building a client side data module, or an ETL process for exporting the reference data to the company data lake.

 The first of the two API calls, namely `/rdf/v1/changelog` discloses the changes undergone by a projection (a view of the reference data), and provides a set of ids for requesting the projection at a point in time.

 ```bash